All Your Crawl Space Needs Serviced by Our Team in Richmond, Virginia

 If the insulation in your crawl space is soggy, this is one of the many signs that you’re suffering from a problem of too much moisture in your crawl space.
 Crawl space moisture is never maintained exclusively to the lower level, meaning it’s likely you’ll benefit from one of our many crawl space solutions.
 Many homes in the southeast United States, and especially homes near and around Richmond, Virginia, deal with moisture problems, meaning yours likely does too.
 But you don’t have to handle this issue on your own, as finding the crawl space solution fit for you is incredibly important.
 Let the Crawl Space Encapsulation Richmond, VA team help you find and install the solution right for your space.

 There are few better crawl space solutions better than Insulating your crawl space.
 Obtaining the correct amount of insulation is the first and most important step.
 Next, you’ll need to calculate the square footage of your crawl space so that you know how much insulating sealant you’ll need.
 The crawl space should be free of debris before you begin and the barrier should be thick and heavy enough that it doesn’t roll up on itself.
 You should know that the results are not one-and-done, as a new barrier needs to be installed every 5-10 years.
 Be sure to keep this in mind when deciding to do the first install yourself!
-Know you can always call our team of professionals at Crawl Space Encapsulation Franklin, Tennessee.
+Know you can always call our team of professionals at Crawl Space Encapsulation Richmond, Virginia.

 This crawl space solution, crawl space insulation, works by adding a heavy-duty polyethylene barrier to cover the crawl space, meaning the floors, foundation walls and possibly even the ceiling will be coated.
 The encapsulation material could be compared to the lining of a swimming pool liner.
 This crawl space solution barrier works best when your home’s crawl space is covered completely and sealing tape is used to connect the barrier’s pieces throughout the space.
 Once the space is sealed, a dehumidifier helps to regulate the crawl space’s moisture levels.